-There are many similarities between the two platforms, including the ability to schedule shifts in advance, attractive, top-ratings, and a simple application process.
+There are many similarities between the two platforms, including the ability to schedule shifts in advance, they are both attractive and have good ratings, and they also have a simple application process.
 The pay can also be competitive once you’re used to how each platform works.

 There are differences, though, and they can have a significant impact on the work you do.

 In this article, we’ll compare Grubhub and DoorDash to see which one is the best side hustle for you.

 You’ll do pretty much the same work whether you choose Grubhub or DoorDash, which means taking food from restaurants to customers.
 Both services give you the freedom to work when you want, and they pay on a weekly basis.